ubccr/coldfront/docs/pages/deploy.md

 ```

 !!! note
+    If using `uv tool` change the paths above accordingly.
+Adjust the number
-    Adjust the number of workers for your site specific needs using the `--workers` flag above.
+    of workers for your site specific needs using the `--workers` flag above.

 ## Start/enable ColdFront Gunicorn workers

 ```
-# systemctl start gunicorn.service
+$ systemctl start gunicorn.service
-# systemctl enable gunicorn.service
+$ systemctl enable gunicorn.service

 # Check for any errors
-# systemctl status gunicorn.service
+$ systemctl status gunicorn.service
 ```

 ## Create systemd unit file for ColdFront qcluster scheduled tasks